vitalab/vitalab.github.io/article/_posts/2022-09-30-WMTractsPointClouds.md

 # Methods

 For each individual, the FA along the tracks and the number of streamlines are computed.
-The points spatial coordinates are augmented with these data.
+The point spatial coordinates are augmented with these data.

 Authors:
 - Frame the problem as a regression task.